marxspawn/AGP2a/README.md

 ## Updates

 ### 4/21/18
-  - Add the real-time item updates to the primaryStage ListView
+  - Added the real-time item updates to the primaryStage ListView
   - Set ID tags for application.css throughout Main.java to keep similarity throughout project